AdaRubric: Task-Adaptive Rubrics for Reliable LLM Agent Evaluation and Reward Learning: Introduction

 \paragraph{Motivating example.} A ToolBench API-chaining task has meaningful quality dimensions of \emph{API Selection Accuracy}, \emph{Parameter Correctness}, and \emph{Error Recovery}---none appearing in a standard helpfulness rubric.
 Conversely, a fluency-focused rubric penalises agents that correctly call APIs but produce compact, machine-readable output.
 Static rubrics introduce systematic bias and reward irrelevant stylistic properties over task success.

-\paragraph{AdaRubric.} Our \adarubric built on the insight that \emph{evaluation dimensions should be a function of the task, not a fixed property of the evaluator}.
+\paragraph{AdaRubric.} We propose \adarubric, built on the insight: \emph{evaluation dimensions should be a function of the task, not a fixed property of the evaluator}.
 Given a task description $T$, \adarubric generates a \emph{Dynamic Rubric} $\mathcal{R}(T)$ comprising $N$ task-specific, orthogonal evaluation dimensions with calibrated 5-point scoring criteria.
+This approach directly leverages the LLM's parametric knowledge about task structure, success criteria, and domain conventions to produce evaluations aligned with human expert judgment.
 Figure~\ref{fig:motivation} shows the contrast between static and adaptive evaluation.